Skip to content

 Health inequalities are the unfair and avoidable differences in people’s health across social groups and between different population groups.

-To reduce health inequalities, action is needed to address the fundamental causes of social inequality which determine inequalities in income, employment, education and daily living conditions.
+To reduce health inequalities, action is needed across society to address the fundamental causes of social inequality.
+This includes inequalities in income, employment, education, and daily living conditions.

 Resources

-This page provides you with information about the NHS Greater Glasgow and Clyde Healthy Minds – Children and Young People Mental Health Improvement and Early Intervention Framework.
+This page provides you with information and resources to help promote positive mental health among children and young people.
+It is based around the NHS Greater Glasgow and Clyde Healthy Minds – Children and Young People Mental Health Improvement and Early Intervention Framework.

 What is the Child and Youth Early Intervention Framework?

-NHS Greater Glasgow and Clyde have developed a Child and Youth Mental Health Improvement and Early Intervention Framework, a tool for anyone working with children and young people across each of the six Health and Social Care Partnerships to effectively deliver mental health improvement for these populations.
+NHS Greater Glasgow and Clyde have developed a Child and Youth Mental Health Improvement and Early Intervention Framework, a local tool for anyone working with children and young people across Greater Glasgow and Clyde to support mental health.
+It outlines six key elements that evidence shows supports children and young people’s mental health and wellbeing.

 One Good Adult